Yvonne Gómez

-Yvonne Gómez Muñoz (born December 19, 1966, in San Francisco, California) is a Spanish-American former competitive figure skater who competed internationally for both Spain and the United States.
+Yvonne Gómez Muñoz (born December 19, 1966) is a Spanish-American former competitive figure skater who competed internationally for both Spain and the United States.
 She represented Spain at the 1988 Winter Olympics and the 1988 and 1989 World Championships.

-A member of the United States International Team (1983-1987), she represented the United States in two World University Games claiming the bronze medal at the 1987 Winter Universiade.
+Born in San Francisco, California, she was member of the United States International Team (1983-1987), she represented the United States in two World University Games claiming the bronze medal at the 1987 Winter Universiade.
 She, along with her lifelong friend Brian Boitano, was coached by Linda Leaver and the three remain the best of friends to this day.
 Following her retirement from competitive skating, Yvonne skated professionally on the Brian Boitano and Katarina Witt Ice Skating Tour, USA and Canada (1990-1992) and had the role of Michaela in Horant H. Hohlfeld's Emmy winning HBO movie Carmen on Ice, 1990.
 She lives in San Francisco with her husband and two children.